homer0/projext/documents/projectConfiguration.md

 ### `privateModules`

 This is for the feature that copies when bundling.
-In case you are using the feature to copy an npm module that, let's say, is not published, woopack will save that module (without its dependencies) on that folder.
+In case you are using the feature to copy an npm module that, let's say, is not published, projext will save that module (without its dependencies) on that folder.

 ## `targetsTemplates`

-There was no way to have _"smart defaults"_ for targets and at the same time allow woopack an unlimited amount of targets, and that's why the this setting exists.
+There was no way to have _"smart defaults"_ for targets and at the same time allow projext an unlimited amount of targets, and that's why the this setting exists.

 The targets will extend the template which name is the same as their `type` property: